A Guide to the U.S. Joint Commission's National Patient Safety Goals

 Goal 1: Improve the Accuracy of Patient Identification

-The World Health Organization has found patient misidentification to result in medication errors, transfusion errors, testing errors, and even the discharge of infants to the wrong families.
+In 2007, the World Health Organization found patient misidentification to result in medication errors, transfusion errors, testing errors, and even the discharge of infants to the wrong families.
+In 2020, the Agency for Healthcare Research and Quality (AHRQ) published a case study on patient misidentification, finding that it still presents serious challenges to patient safety.

-To alleviate this, patient safety goals require the use of at least two patient identifiers when providing care, such as patient name and patient date of birth.
+To address this issue, patient safety goals require the use of at least two patient identifiers when providing care, such as patient name and patient date of birth.
 Furthermore, when working with blood transfusions, a two-person verification step is required (or a one-person verification process accompanied by an automated identification technology, such as barcoding).

 Goal 2: Improve Communication

 Accurate communication among care providers is critical to patient safety.
-A 2014 study found the harm that results from delayed or incorrect test results to be the best opportunity for preventable intervention.
-Further studies found missed test results to be a critical safety issue.
+A 2020 study in the Journal of Patient Experience found that communication, or miscommunication, was a common theme found in the majority of medical error cases and close-call situations.
+Miscommunication can be particularly harmful when it comes in the form of delayed or incorrect test results.
 This patient safety goal focuses on the reporting of critical test results and diagnostic procedures on a timely basis.

 Goal 3: Improve the Safety of Using Medications